Waghraj1699/machine-learning/README.md

 This repo consists the code files and related datasets of the machine learning algorithms.

-You can use google colab / jupyter notebook to run this files.
+You can use google colab / jupyter notebook / kaggle to run this files.